kristinemlarson/gnssrefl/README.md

 * pip list

-*This user manual is not a class about GNSS interferometric reflectometry.*

-If you are unsure about why various restrictions are being applied, you really need to read [Roesler and Larson (2018)](https://link.springer.com/article/10.1007/s10291-018-0744-8) and similar.
+If you are unsure about why various restrictions are being applied, it is really useful to read [Roesler and Larson (2018)](https://link.springer.com/article/10.1007/s10291-018-0744-8) or similar.
 I am committed in principle to set up some online courses to teach people about GNSS reflections, but funding for these courses is not in hand at the moment.